lirui-cyber/Accent-Recognition-Multi-task-System-with-Pretrained-Features/README.md

   ```

-  4. In addition, in order to better reproduce and avoid you training asr system again, I uploaded an ASR model trained use 16k accent160 data.<br>
-     For pretrained model, you can download from this link: https://drive.google.com/file/d/1mP81esvRycnzqpvxpm7HjNPHT8SFfdig/view?usp=sharing <br>
+  4. For pretrained model, you can download from this link: https://drive.google.com/file/d/1mP81esvRycnzqpvxpm7HjNPHT8SFfdig/view?usp=sharing <br>
      You can run the following command to directly reproduce our results.
 ```
   # 16k data